 Here’s a quick and easy guide to deciding which tense you should use:

 1. Use the imperfect tense for habits and actions that happened over an extended period of time, with or without pause:

 Comía en casa de abuela cada domingo.
 (I used to eat at grandma’s house each Sunday.)

 Estudiaba inglés porque quería ser profesor.
 (I would study/used to study English because I wanted to be a professor.)

 Estaba comiendo en casa de abuela ayer a las dos de la tarde.
-(Yesterday at two p.m.
-I was eating at grandma’s house.)
+(Yesterday at 2 p.m., I was eating at grandma’s house.)

-Estaba estudiando inglés antes porque mañana tengo un examen.
-(I was studying English before because I have an exam tomorrow.)
+Estaba estudiando inglés porque mañana tengo un examen.
+(I was studying English because I have an exam tomorrow.)

 With this post, you should be ready to rock your Spanish to the next level.
-Remember the past progressive is easy and very useful, so try to use it as much as you can when talking or writing in Spanish.
-Do not forget to add estar to your sentences, or else they will sound really weird!
+Remember that the past progressive is easy and very useful, so try to use it as much as you can when talking or writing in Spanish.
+Don’t forget to add estar to your sentences, or else they will sound really weird!

 And as always, happy learning!